 Defi contracts often require interests to be calculated by block number, however, both v0 and v1 networks do not have a fixed layer2 block interval (it is affected by layer1 block interval).

 Arbitrum solved this issue by providing a syscall to get the layer1 block number.
 However, this does not work for Godwoken since the layer1 chain, CKB itself, does not have a fixed block interval (CKB block interval is adjusted by the uncle block rate at each epoch).

 We recommend developers use layer2 block timestamp as the trusted timestamp to calculate on-chain interests.
 More information is available in the following discussion thread: https://talk.nervos.org/t/how-to-get-layer-1-block-number-on-layer-2/6647

 - In the v0 network, the withdrawal time is 3 days.

-- In the v1 network, the withdrawal time is adjusted to 8 ~ 12 days, which depends on the network status.
+- In the v1 network, the withdrawal time is adjusted to 7 days.
 This gives more time for layer2 verification and challenge.

 - In the v0 network, failed transactions are rejected by the client.

 - In the v1 network, failed transactions are packaged into layer2 blocks, and users must pay fees for the transactions.
 This behavior improves compatibility with the Ethereum toolchain and reduces vulnerabilities to DoS attacks.

 Ethereum Toolchain Compatible

 - In the v0 network, developers must use the